-It is not possible to over emphasise, acknowledge and praise Hungaroring as one of the nineteen race tracks that hold the permission to host a world championship run.
+It is not possible to over-emphasise, acknowledge and praise Hungaroring as one of the twenty-some race tracks that hold the permission to host a world championship run.
 It is a privilege that requires constant effort and the delivery of the best in everything – and this is exactly what we do.

 Hungaroring is the motorsport centre of Hungary, offering great opportunities not only to those who love cars and motorbikes but also for those who are passionate about speed: they can practice in the Driving Centre operating within our premises or enjoy formula car adventure drives…

 Our race track is alive and moves forward dynamically.
 Come and experience it yourself!

 |2182 Domonyvölgy, Fenyő utca 47.|

 |+36 28 576 511|